Canadian-Geospatial-Platform/geoview/docs/programming/logging.md

 Typically, to debug an application, the developer should use `logger.logDebug()` and when they are done, they should remove the line after some time.
 The line can be committed and remain in the code for a while, but they aren't meant to stay forever.

-A neat feature of the `logger` is also the possibility to log using timing markers.
+A neat feature of the `logger` is the possibility to log using timing markers.
 Call `logMarkerStart` to start a timer using a key and then call `logMarkerCheck` and provide the same key to log the time span between 'now' and the 'start' time.

+Another neat feature of the `logger` is the possibility to track objects and log when they changed.
+Call `logTrackerStart` to start an interval timer which constantly tracks object value.
+Remember to call `logTrackerStop` to stop tracking.

 ## Characteristics to know when using `useWhatChanged` ##